usecannon/cannon/README.md

 2. Run `npm run version-alpha` to bump package versions to an alpha version.
 3. Create PR for the branch and merge when required tests are passing
-4. From the `main` branch, run `npm run publish` and follow the prompts.
+4. From the `main` branch, run `npm run publish-alpha` and follow the prompts.

 #### Changesets